hal/site/content/development/building-blocks.md

 - HAL version
 - HAL build (community or product, ie. WildFly or JBoss EAP)
-- Supported locales
+- supported locales

 Some information is only available after the console has been fully loaded:

-- Instance info containing the product name and version and the release name and version
+- product name / version and release name / version
-- Operation mode (standalone or domain)
+- operation mode (standalone or domain)
-- Name of the domain controller
+- name of the domain controller
-- Management version
+- management version
-- Access control provider (simple or rbac)
+- access control provider (simple or rbac)
-- Standard and scoped roles
+- standard and scoped roles

 Another important building block is the interface `org.jboss.hal.config.Endpoints`.
 It provides access to the endpoints used in HAL.
 Finally there's the class `org.jboss.hal.config.Settings` which provides access to the user settings.